Top

 Biography:

 Before joining MAPC, Sarah was an Associate Zoning Planner for the City of Cambridge, MA.
 In her time with Cambridge, she developed zoning standards to align with the City’s climate resilience planning, staffed zoning advisory committees for Harvard and Central Square, reviewed major development projects, provided expertise to the Cambridge City Council and the Cambridge Planning Board, and spearheaded several initiatives to encourage greater public understanding of and engagement with the development process.
-Sarah has also worked with the National Park Service, the State of New Jersey, and the Philadelphia-area regional planning agency.
+Sarah has also worked with the National Park Service, the State of New Jersey, and the metro Philadelphia regional planning agency.
 In addition, she has served as an appointed member of the Frenchtown, NJ Planning and Zoning Board of Adjustment, and has volunteered with HistoriCorps to restore historic structures on public lands.
+She is currently an Alternate Member of the Watertown Planning Board.

-Areas of expertise: municipal zoning, sustainable development, equitable community engagement, land use policy analysis, historic preservation
+Areas of expertise: municipal zoning, historic preservation, land use policy analysis, sustainable development, equitable community engagement